-- A. A site plan shall be submitted for all commercial, townhouse and multi-family residential, industrial, and institutional development in any district and for all major additions or expansions of existing uses as defined in Article 2, in accordance with the requirements of the Subdivision and Land Development Regulations and this Ordinance. - B. Site plan submittal is not required for single-family or two-family dwelling units unless planned as part of a multi-unit or mixed use development plan. - C. The site plan format and informational requirements that must be followed are referenced in the Jefferson County Subdivision and Land Development Regulations, and this Ordinance. - D. The Planning Commission has the authority to waive any site plan standards in accordance with the Subdivision and Land Development Regulations.
-10, 17, 21, 23
+- A. Submittal and approval of a site plan is required for all commercial, townhouse and multifamily residential, industrial, and institutional development in any district and for all major additions or expansions of existing uses as defined in Article 2, in accordance with the requirements of the Subdivision and Land Development Regulations and this Ordinance. - B. Site plan submittal is not required for single-family or two-family dwelling units unless planned as part of a multi-unit or mixed use development plan. - C. The site plan format and informational requirements that must be followed are referenced in the Jefferson County Subdivision and Land Development Regulations, and this Ordinance. - D. The Planning Commission has the authority to waive any site plan standards in accordance with the Subdivision and Land Development Regulations.10, 17, 21, 23